-Structural and Civil Engineers

-Specialist advice from chartered engineers with the appropriate skills and experience should be sought if the designer is in any doubt about the loads acting on a building or how these loads can be accommodated by the structure and safely transmitted to the ground.

-Small Buildings Guide

-The Small Buildings Guide (Second Edition June 1994) is a separate publication from this guidance document and can be obtained from The Stationery Office, ISBN 0 11 495246 9.
-The guide can be applied to any single storey non-residential building and is intended to assist designers of small buildings of traditional masonry construction to take advantage of common practice as an alternative to following the guidance in clause 1.1.1.
-Reference can be made to the updated wind and snow loading maps contained in the following British Research Establishment reports:
+- Structural and Civil Specialist advice from chartered engineers with the appropriate skills and experience should be sought if the designer is in any doubt about the loads acting on a building or how these loads can be accommodated by the structure and safely transmitted to the ground. - Small Buildings Guide The Small Buildings Guide (Second Edition June 1994) is a separate publication from this guidance document and can be obtained from The Stationery Office, ISBN 0 11 495246 9.
+It is intended to assist designers of small buildings of traditional masonry construction to take advantage of common practice and can be used as an alternative to following the guidance in clause 1.1.1.
+Reference can be made to the updated wind and snow loading maps contained in the following Building Research Establishment reports: - a.

-- a.
 'Wind loading on traditional dwellings Amendment of simplified design guidance for the Scottish Office small buildings guide' (1999) (Project number CV4071); - b.
 'Proposed revision of the simplified roof snow load map for Scotland (2003)(Client report number 211-878).